Do you want to add an image to a WordPress form? Adding graphics to a form can help to add your branding and make the form look more interesting.

 Create Your WordPress Image Form Now

-Great!
-Now you know the easy way to add an image to a WordPress form.
 WPForms also makes it easy for your visitors to upload their own images to WordPress, so be sure to check that out next.

 Ready to build your form?
 Get started today with the easiest WordPress form builder plugin.
-WPForms Pro includes 100+ free form templates and offers a 14-day money-back guarantee.
+WPForms Pro includes lots of free templates and offers a 14-day money-back guarantee.

-If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.
+If this article helped you out, please follow us on Facebook and X for more free WordPress tutorials and guides.

 Hello.